grassfedreeve/zmk-behavior-spongelock/README.md

-# ZMK Module Template
+# ZMK Spongelock Behavior

-This repository contains a template for a ZMK module, as it would most frequently be used.
+This repository contains a behavior for spongelock/sarcasm.
+Entirely based on PR #1099

+New behavior, inspired by https://www.reddit.com/r/funny/comments/scykg9/i_built_a_sarcasm_converter_for_my_keyboard_to/

+Toggled on/off w/ &spongelock

+WORKs LIke tHis wheN aCTivE.

+Cribbed most of the &caps_word logic for this.

+See https://youtu.be/wfsQ4tNFS8I for it in action.

 ## Usage